JonasKruckenberg/imagetools/.changeset/new-otters-turn.md

 'vite-imagetools': patch
 ---

-Fixed url concatenation for dev mode with origin set in server options.
+fix: correct URL concatenation in dev mode when origin set in server options